rlivingsus/misc/AllBooks.md

 - Farr, Richard: The Fire Seekers (kindle)
 - Fenning, Chris: The First Minute
 - Ferrazzi, Keith: Never Eat Alone, Expanded and Updated
+- Fexeus, Henrik: The Art of Reading Minds
 - Feynman, Richard: The Pleasure of Finding things out
 - Fick, Nathaniel: One Bullet Away: The Making of a Marine Officer
 - Fils-Aime, Reggie: Disrupting the Game: From the Bronx to the Top of Nintendo